 Main Things Fall Apart Characters

 Okonkwo is the main protagonist of the story.
 A well-respected clan leader, he believes in traditional masculinity and gained his position through hard work and fighting skills.
 His father Unoka was a lazy, soft, emotional man, who gave his son nothing, and Okonkwo worked hard his entire life to not be like his father.
 Over the course of the story, there are many examples of Oknonkwo’s brutish side, but only a few where his soft side shows.
 Every time he feels a soft emotion, he considers himself weak and represses his emotions.
 Eventually, his hard-headedness causes a rift between him and his son, him and his village, and eventually, he kills himself.
-If you are puzzled over the question "how can i buy an essay?", go on Studyfy and get professional help with your “Things Fall Apart” homework.
+If you are puzzled over the question "Who can write my essay?", go on Studyfy and get professional help with your “Things Fall Apart” homework.

 Ikemefuna is a 15-year-old boy who is put under Okonkwo’s care when he is traded to the village as compensation for the murder of a woman.
 Ikemefuna is 12 when he starts living in Umuofia and though he initially struggles to fit in with Olonkwo’s family, he is eventually welcomed by the family.